apollographql/apollo-link/SPEC.md

 ### Does the subscribe method need to be overloaded?

-Currently the `subscribe` method has two different signatures, one that takes three functions `next`, `error`, and `complete` and antoher that takes a `Subscriber`.
+Currently the `subscribe` method has two different signatures, one that takes three functions `next`, `error`, and `complete` and another that takes a `Subscriber`.
 Positional arguments are more prone to errors than passing object containing arguments.
-The three function signature is present for compatability with GraphiQL.
+The three function signature is present for compatibility with GraphiQL.

 The suggested behavior of dealing with the overload is found in `AbstractObservable`.